telerik/fiddler-everywhere-docs/inspect-traffic/inspect-traffic.md

 Fiddler Everywhere provides a section called the **Sessions** tree that allows you to create a collection of previously captured HTTPS sessions.

 You can save (and then share) a snapshot of captured traffic (for example, a selected session or multiple selected sessions) through one of the save options within the user interface.
 The inspection of sessions often happens with teammates or external collaborators.
-You can share a selected session or multiple sessions directly from the sessions grid or using the save **Sessions** tree.
+You can share selected or multiple sessions directly from the sessions grid or using the save **Sessions** tree.

 [Learn more about saving and sharing with the Fiddler's Sessions tree here ...]({%slug fe-organize-sessions%})